ICanHelpYouWithThat/ichywt-docs/source/api/login.md

-# Service API Name
+# Login Service
-This is a description of the service.
-Any customization can be done here.
+The Login Service will authenticate a user who has a username (email address) and password.

+Will need to add in locking and unlocking accounts.

 ---
 ## Preconditions
- - Bulleted list
- - Bulleted list
+ - A profile is in active state with email and password

 ### Request

-A description of the Request
+The request will contain a JSON document in the body of the request - username/password.
+Username/Password should be passed over HTTPS.

 #### Authentication / Authorization
  - Notes on Authentication / Authorization